How long does counselling take?

 Counselling can be a big investment of time and money, but the benefits can be huge and it can often be life changing.
 It’s hard to put a value on that!

-I charge £55 for a fifty minute session.
+I charge £55 for a fifty minute session of one-to-one counselling and £90 for a seventy-five minute session of couples counselling.
 I fully appreciate that there are many people who are in need of counselling who simply cannot afford this cost.
 I do keep a couple of lower cost places open, so please get in touch if you’d like to work with me but are unable to afford my standard fee.
 There are also some excellent low cost counselling services available in East Sussex, but they usually have a waiting list.
 If you live in or around Brighton & Hove, check out As You Are in Southwick.
 Counselling Plus in Hastings also comes highly recommended.

 How do I work out if you’re the right counsellor for me?